New! Another stellar performance from the Commandery Players! (posted 16-08-2022)

 Flood Alerts. (updated as necessary)

 When groundwater levels remain high even modest amounts of rain can cause problems.
 If the Ansty stream alongside the High Street is looking coloured with silt and mud that usually indicates that flooding in the lower Nadder valley is imminent: hence there is usually a flood alert alert in force.

-Introducing ‘Tis the Future’: Refill, Reuse, Reduce, Reimagine (posted 23-12-2020)
+Introducing ‘Tis the Future’: Refill, Reuse, Reduce, Reimagine

 We all acknowledge that we need to do more to reverse climate change and halt the decline of our environment.
 Well here is a local based initiative that hopes to show us the way forward that is set to become operational in the New Year.
 Set up by group called the Tisbury Community Benefit Society a zero-plastic, electric powered, mobile refill shop – community owned and community run – will visit local villages, including Ansty and stop for an hour.
 The stopping place in Ansty will be the Maypole area.
-‘Tis the Future’ will initially be selling purely staple store cupboard ingredients such as rice, oats, flour, pasta and cereals etc. Click on the vehicle image for all of the details.
+‘Tis the Future’ will initially be selling purely staple store cupboard ingredients such as rice, oats, flour, pasta and cereals etc. Click on the vehicle image for all of the details and a timetable.

-MyWilts online reporting/booking (posted 07-12-2020)
+MyWilts online reporting/booking